sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 ### Amahi/Platform

 Platform is the core repository of Amahi.
 I did the following changes and improvements:-
-- Worked on to make the entire front-end of platform responsive using bootstrap-4.
+- Worked on to make the front-end of platform responsive using bootstrap-4.
 PRs for the same is [here](https://github.com/amahi/platform/pull/196).
 - Implemented caching support to apps installation using memcached and made the process reliable for users by preventing multiple installations and showing dynamic progress on the front end.
 The code is [here](https://github.com/amahi/platform/pull/210).
 - Helped in upgrading app to latest Rails version 5.2, particularly solved security issues related to the mass assignment of model attributes by using Rails-5 strong parameters feature.
 The code for this is [here](https://github.com/amahi/platform/pull/180).
 - Fixed issues from existing themes and implemented beach theme.
 Code links: [PR#192](https://github.com/amahi/platform/pull/192), [PR#201](https://github.com/amahi/platform/pull/201), [PR#203](https://github.com/amahi/platform/pull/203).